Research directions

 - Danish Data Science Academy funding opportunities (have a look at 2023 calls for PhD and postdoc applications)

-If you’d like to work with me, please get in touch and let me know what are the specific research interests we have in common (based on the above lab research directions or my past work).
-Generic “please look at my CV” emails will be ignored.
-Please do not use AI writing assistance: I would rather have a shorter text that tells me more about you.
-Also check my upcoming talks, maybe there’s an opportunity to meet at an upcoming conference.
-I do not currently have the possibility to host interns.
+If you’d like me to support your funding application, please get in touch and let me know what are the specific research interests we have in common (based on the above lab research directions or my past work).

 Logistics: